 lis-ukbibs is an email discussion list for bibliographic standards in the United Kingdom.

-It is used by the CILIP-BL Committee on AACR to disseminate information and seek feedback from the professional cataloguing community in the United Kingdom.
+It is used by the CILIP-BL Committee on RDA to disseminate information and seek feedback from the professional cataloguing community in the United Kingdom.

 The list is open to anyone.

 To become a member of lis-ukbibs, send an email with the following details:

 - To: firstname.lastname@example.org